BobbyLeonard/docker-snmp-listener/README.md

 `docker build -t snmplistener .`

-edit envvars.txt to choose username and passwords to connect to this listener.
+Edit `envvars.txt` to choose username and passwords to connect to this listener.

 Authorization uses SHA224, Privacy uses AES192